hashicorp/terraform-provider-google/website/docs/r/datastream_connection_profile.html.markdown

 * `location` -
   (Required)
-  The name of the location this repository is located in.
+  The name of the location this connection profile is located in.

 - - -